tianocore-docs/edk2-TrustedBootChain/1_Executive_Summary.md

 **Prerequisite**

-This document assumes that the audience has basic firmware development experience using UEFI & EDK II, along with basic knowledge of the UEFI boot flow, Trusted Platform Module (TPM) and cryptography.
+This document assumes that the audience has basic firmware development experience using UEFI and EDK II, plus basic knowledge of the UEFI boot flow, Trusted Platform Module (TPM), and cryptography.